Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Introduction

 \section{Introduction}

 This paper deals with the global dynamics of nonlinear parabolic systems of the form

-where time variable $t$ and space variable $x$ are real, spatial domain is the whole real line, the function $(x,t)\mapsto u(x,t)$ takes its values in $\rr^n$ with $n$ a positive integer, $\ddd$ is a fixed $n\times n$ positive definite symmetric real matrix, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^n\rightarrow\rr$, which is assumed to be regular (of class at least $\ccc^2$) and coercive at infinity (see hypothesis \hypCoerc in \vref{subsec:coerc_glob_exist}).
+where the time variable $t$ and the space variable $x$ are real, the spatial domain is the whole real line, the function $(x,t)\mapsto u(x,t)$ takes its values in $\rr^d$ with $d$ a positive integer, $\ddd$ is a fixed $d\times d$ positive definite symmetric real matrix, and the nonlinearity is the gradient of a scalar \emph{potential} function $V:\rr^d\to\rr$, which is assumed to be regular (of class $\ccc^2$) and coercive at infinity (see hypothesis \cref{hyp_coerc} in \vref{subsubsec:coerc_glob_exist}).

+Let us mention at this stage that the choice of introducing the diffusion matrix $\ddd$ in system \cref{init_syst} is just for sake of generality, but that its presence will never change the core of the arguments that will be carried on along the paper.
+Thus the reader may very well choose to assume that $\ddd$ is actually equal to the identity matrix without missing any significant point.

 The main feature of system~\cref{init_syst} is that it can be recast, at least formally, as the gradient flow of an energy functional.
-If $(v,w)$ is a pair of vectors of $\rr^n$, let $v\cdot w$ and $\abs{v} =\sqrt{v\cdot v}$ denote the usual Euclidean scalar product and the usual Euclidean norm, and let
+If $(w,w')$ is a pair of vectors of $\rr^d$, let $w\cdot w'$ and $\abs{w} =\sqrt{w\cdot w}$ denote the usual Euclidean scalar product and the usual Euclidean norm, and let

 denote the scalar product associated to $\ddd$ and the corresponding norm, respectively.
-If $(x,t)\mapsto u(x,t)$ is a solution of~\cref{init_syst}, the \emph{energy} (or \emph{Lagrangian} or \emph{action}) functional of the solution reads:
+For every function $v:x\mapsto v(x)$ defined on $\rr$ with values in $\rr^d$, its \emph{energy} (or \emph{Lagrangian} or \emph{action}) with respect to system \cref{init_syst} is defined (at least formally) by